ylow/turicreate/userguide/style_transfer/README.md

 docs](https://apple.github.io/turicreate/docs/api/generated/turicreate.style_transfer.StyleTransfer.stylize.html#turicreate.style_transfer.StyleTransfer.stylize)
 for more details.

-The styles are stored inside the model as an SFrame.
+The styles are stored inside the model as an XFrame.
 You can retrieve it
 using:
 ```python
 my_styles = model.styles